MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 <!--

 Open Issue: More interesting than the “certainty” score would be linking intent to dialog completion %.
-That infers “certainty” by user’s actions.
+That infers “certainty” by user's actions.

 QUESTION: What changes are required?